I-Atlas/learning/README.md

 ## ⚠️ Warning

-Some code can contain russian words and unintuitive naming, sorry for this.
+Some code can contain unintuitive naming, sorry for this.

 ## 📄 License